GryBsh/NabuNetSim/README.md

 ﻿# NABU Adaptor Emulator

-This is an Emulator for the NABU network adapter for use with real NABU PCs and Emulators.
+This is an Emulator for the NABU network adapter for use with real NABU PCs and Emulators, and can host multiple instances of either.
+Making it possible to host a NABU Network from one Computer.
 The adaptor emulator is complete in that it handles all known messages from the NABU.
+But it's not guaranteed for any purpose, blah, blah, blah.

 `This is a work in progress, and may contain bugs, issues, poor code, etc.`

 ## Known Issues

-- It can only load PAK files from the official recreation currently,
+- None, but I'm 100% sure there are some.

 ## Configuration

-All of these can be hard set as command line arguments as `--Section:Item=VALUE`
+Can be set via command line arguments, in the usual dotnet way.

-### Service

-- Serial (true/false) : Enables or Disables Serial Listener
-- TCP (true/false) : Enables or Disables TCP Listener

-### Serial

-- Port: The name (or path) or the serial port
-- Other settings you shouldn't mess with unless you have to

-### TCP

-- Port (default 5816)

-### Adaptor

-- ChannelPrompt (true/false): Enables or disables the channel prompt on NABU
-- Channel (default 0): the channel used by the adaptor

-### Network

-- Source: The key of the source to use from the Sources section
-- Channel: the name of the specific program from that source to run

 ### Sources

-SOURCENAME:
+- SOURCENAME:
   - Type (Folder, NabuRetroNet): The type of source
   - ListUrl: the list url for this source (* NabuRetroNet only)
   - NabuRoot: the root for NABU files
   - PakRoot: the root for PAK files (* NabuRetroNet only)

+### Adaptors

+- Type: Serial or TCP
+- Port: Either a name or path for Serial OR a number for TCP
+- Enabled: Enables or disables the Adaptor
+- ChannelPrompt: Prompts for the user for the AdaptorChannel (for authenticity purposes only)
+- AdaptorChannel: The channel used by the adapter (for authenticity purposes only)
+- Source: The source to pull channels and segments from
+- Channel: The channel to send segments from
+- BaudRate (Serial Only, default: 111865): The send/receive rate of the serial adapter.

 ### Logging